Most of the time, people use the phrases “drunk driving” and “driving under the influence” interchangeably.

 Virginia also has what’s called an “implied consent” law.

-This name refers to the idea that, in applying for your license, you consented to breathalyzer and blood tests for drugs and alcohol.
+This name refers to the idea that, in applying for your license, you automatically consent to breathalyzer and blood testing in case of. a DUI arrest.

 Essentially, this means that you cannot legally refuse a breathalyzer or blood test when a police officer arrests you for a DUI or DUID.